ADD-ONS / ANTICOAGULANT THERAPY

 Praxbind and intravenous thrombolysis

-- intravenous thrombolysis (IVT) in patients with acute ischemic stroke is possible with dabigatran therapy if aPTT + TT, ECT, or HEMOCLOT values do not exceed the upper limits of the reference values (AHA/ASA 2013 III/C)
+- intravenous thrombolysis (IVT) in patients with acute ischemic stroke is possible with dabigatran therapy if aPTT + TT, ECT, or HEMOCLOT values do not exceed the upper limits of normal (AHA/ASA 2013 III/C)

 - normal aPTT alone is not sufficient; it does not completely rule out an elevated TT [Kermer, 2017] [Hankey, 2014]